dandes3/nachos/userprog/README.txt

            It will then store a pointer to the itself and the spaceId of the child in the child's addrspace.
 When the parent then joins, it searches though for a node such that the parent pointer is equal to itself, and the childId is the argument that was passed to join.
-It then Ps on the perission semaphore.
+It then Ps on the permission semaphore.
 When the child makes exit, it finds the node that contains a pointer to its parent and its own spaceId (the same node as described before).
            It then updates the exit value and Vs on the semaphore.
 The parent is then woken up and retrieves the exit value, then deletes the node in the list.